Mount Crosby Pumping Station: Heritage listing

 Mount Crosby pumping station complex was listed on the Queensland Heritage Register on 25 October 2019 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Mount Crosby pumping station complex, established in 1892, is important in demonstrating the substantial infrastructure built to supply water to Brisbane.
 Through its alterations and expansions over time that increased and improved water supply, it is important in demonstrating the changes in water pumping technology in Queensland, from steam in the late-19th century, to electric in the mid-20th century.

-The high integrity of the place, retaining diverse layers of waterworks features from many periods, both remnant and operational, provides a rich illustration of the long and continuous operation of the waterworks from the site.
+The place retains diverse layers of waterworks features from many periods, both remnant and operational, illustrating the long and continuous operation of the waterworks on the site.

 The highly intact collection of workers' houses built by the Brisbane Board of Waterworks in 1891–92 adjacent to its waterworks, are an important example of late-19th century workers' housing in Queensland.
 The houses demonstrate the need to have a dedicated workforce available to consistently maintain and operate the historically remote steam-powered pumping station.
 The range of dwelling types reflects the hierarchy of employment positions, from the small drayman's cottage and four fireman's duplexes (1892), to the two large elevated engineers' houses (1891).

 The fish ladder at Mount Crosby, built in 1941 using funds provided by six local councils and the State Fisheries Department, was a combined government effort to save wild mullet.
 It is important in demonstrating a coordinated government response to ensure the longevity of a native species essential to the state's commercial fishing industry in south east Queensland.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Mount Crosby pumping station Complex is rare as the only known remaining example in Queensland of a pumping station complex established in the 19th century with intact 1891–1892 workers' housing, making this an exceptional example of its type.

 The complex with its diverse layers of waterworks features from many periods is rare and retains a high level of integrity.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.